oprobst/compressor-monitor/readme.md

 * [SunFounder Ethernet Shield W5100 for Arduino UNO R3 Mega 2560 1280 A057 ](https://smile.amazon.de/gp/product/B00HG82V1A/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1)
 * [Anzeigemodul - 3,5" TFT-LCD-Display-Modul 480x320 for Arduino UNO & MEGA 2560](https://smile.amazon.de/gp/product/B07Y5Z6VZB/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1)

+## CAD
+Folder CAD-Gehäuse contains FreeCAD models for the housing

 ## Software

+### Siemens Logo!8

+The program is located in folder Siemens Logo.
+Version 3 is the old one for Logo!6 (decommissioned in early 2023).
+Version 4 is the current one for Logo!8

+### Display
+The display controller can be found under Display-Steuerung.
+The kompressormonitor.ino file uses following support classes:
+* DebugSerial: Helper for enabling debug output to Serial Port
+* DegreeFont: Just the degree symbol and a 'C'
+* Logo: Connectivity to the Logo8 using modbus (acting as client)
+* SevenSegFont: Copy of the SevenSegFont of MCUFRIEND_kbv, but with an additional '-' minus character.
+* ui: Responsible for rendering the ui.
+* data: global shared information object about connectivity status.